inivekin/abosa/abosa.typ

 when living dies in staggered pace.
 It has it seem lives don't tie-in with cold and dark to intersperse,
-I know now, sharing warmth within, undoes unfeeling universe.
+I know now, sharing warmth within undoes unfeeling universe.
 In borrowed time, I feel a zen, with periodic glowing thrum,